 (b) Examinations and examination procedures shall be fair and reasonable and shall be designed to ensure that all applicants are licensed if they demonstrate that they possess the minimal occupational qualifications which are consistent with the public health, safety, and welfare.
 They shall not be designed or implemented for the purpose of limiting the number of licensees.
 (Added 1997, No. 40, § 29.)

 § 2293.
 Renewal of license; lapsed license

-(c) If a broker or salesperson's license has lapsed for greater than five consecutive years, the broker or salesperson shall apply for reinstatement in accordance with the initial licensure requirements as set forth in section 2292 of this title, including a course of instruction and examination.
-The commission may waive the reinstatement requirements based upon licensed practice in another state.
+(c) If a broker or salesperson's license has lapsed for greater than five consecutive years, the broker or salesperson shall apply for reinstatement in accordance with the initial licensure requirements as set forth in section 2292 of this chapter, including a course of instruction and examination.
+The Commission may waive the reinstatement requirements based upon licensed practice in another state.

 § 2294.
 Change of name or location

-(a) Whenever a licensed broker desires to be licensed under a different name, the broker shall pay the fee established under section 2255 of this title.
-A license shall not be issued to a broker in a name other than the broker's own, or transferred to a name other than the broker's own, unless he or she has complied with 11 V.S.A. chapter 15 relating to registration of business entities.
-If a licensee is a partnership, corporation, or association, notice of any change in the names and addresses of the partners, officers, or associates shall be given to the real estate commission within ten days after the change becomes effective.
+(a) Whenever a licensed broker desires to be licensed under a different name, the broker shall pay the fee established under section 2255 of this chapter.
+Notice of any change in the names and addresses of the licensees shall be given to the Commission within 30 days after the change becomes effective.

-(c) If a broker maintains more than one place of business within the state, a branch office license shall be issued to that broker for each branch office so maintained.
-Branch offices shall incorporate the same name as the main office and shall have a licensed broker in charge.
+(c) If a brokerage firm maintains more than one place of business within the State, a branch office registration is required for each branch office so maintained.
+Branch offices shall use the same registered brokerage firm name as the main office and shall designate a licensed broker in charge for each branch office.
 (Added 1969, No. 283 (Adj.
 Sess.), § 14; amended 1985, No. 6, § 1; 2013, No. 138 (Adj.
 Sess.), § 18.)

 § 2295.
 Display of license